 Canal Grande is still the main axis for transportation in the city.
 The single boat ride costs € 7.00 and is worth 60 minutes.

-For those who visit Venice one of the greatest wishes is sure to take a gondola ride and thus navigate through the canals.
+One of the greatest wishes for those who visit Venice is to take a gondola ride and thus navigate through the canals.
 A gondola ride is not cheap.
-The positive side is that there is a municipal tariff that regulates the cost of the gondola ride through the canals of Venice.
-And every berth from which a gondola tour starts exposes a sign with the costs, duration and details of the route.
+The positive side is that a municipal tariff regulates the cost of gondola rides through the canals of Venice.
+And every berth from which a gondola tour starts exposes a sign with the route’s costs, duration, and details.

 The costs are as follows: